-Historically, loans differed from bonds because loans were illiquid and held by banks which monitored borrowers while bonds were liquid and there was no bank-like monitoring for bond issuers.
+Historically, loans differed from bonds because loans were illiquid and held by banks that monitored borrowers while bonds were liquid and there was no bank-like monitoring for bond issuers.
 These sharp distinctions between loans and bonds started to disappear in the 1980s and the disappearance has accelerated.
-Now, firms that do not qualify for an investment-grade rating can borrow through loans that resemble bonds.
-These cov-lite loans enable firms to borrow in a way that is very similar to issuing a bond but without having to register the bond with the SEC and be subject to the disclosure requirements of securities laws and the trust indenture act.
-The development of the cov-lite loans has made it cheaper for firms to stay private in that it has made the financing opportunities of private firms closer to the financing opportunities of public firms.
+Now, firms that do not qualify for an investment-grade rating can borrow through loans that resemble bonds along many dimensions.
+Cov-lite loans enable firms to borrow in a way that is very similar to issuing a bond but without having to register the bond with the SEC and be subject to the disclosure requirements of securities laws and the Trust Indenture Act.
+The most important difference between covlite loans and bonds is that bonds are rarely secured while cov-lite loans almost always are.
+The development of cov-lite loans has made it cheaper for firms to stay private in that it has made the financing opportunities of private firms closer to the financing opportunities of public firms.